 Chapter 14.
-Why do We Treat Kids So Badly?
+Why Do We Treat Kids So Badly?

 Part VIII.
 Justice Reform

 Chapter 15.
-Where do We Go from Here?
+Where Do We Go from Here?

-"Sentencing Youth to Life in Prison: Justice Denied is an excellent survey of juvenile crimes, sentencing, restorative justice, the Supreme Court decisions of Graham v.
+"Sentencing Youth to Life in Prison: Justice Denied is an excellent survey of juvenile crimes, sentencing, restorative justice, and the Supreme Court decisions of Graham v.
 Florida, Miller v.
-Alabama, Montgomery v.
+Alabama, and Montgomery v.
 Louisiana and their progeny.
-The authors very clearly reflect the impact of the 8th Amendment and the importance of the Michigan Constitution’s on the evolving standards of decency in our justice system.
+The authors very clearly reflect the impact of the 8th Amendment and the importance of the Michigan Constitution's on the evolving standards of decency in our justice system.
 Having served on a committee to bring about the proper implementation of Miller v.
 Alabama, I know these authors have reviewed our efforts.
 I highly recommend Sentencing Youth to Life in Prison: Justice Denied to all who have an interest in preserving justice in our criminal system."

 Honorable Fred M. Mester, U.S. Attorney, Circuit Court Judge (retired); Ombudsman for the U.S. District Court for the Eastern District of Michigan